Roger Pogoy: 2017–18 and 2018–19 seasons: Mythical Team selections

-Bubble Season and First Championship (2020–present)
+2020 and 2021 seasons: Bubble season and first championship

-On September 17, the PBA Board of Governors have approved a plan to restart the season on October 11 (originally on October 9), then was given a provisional approval by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) on September 24.
-All games were played in the "PBA bubble" in Angeles City, the isolation zone specifically created for league operations.
-In the their first game of the bubble, Pogoy erupted for a career-high 45 points (21 in the first half) with 10 threes (which tied his career-high and the franchise record for most threes made by a local) to get their first win 100–95.
+After the onset of the COVID-19 pandemic in the Philippines, the PBA did not resume play until October 11, 2020, in a specially created "bubble" isolation zone in Angeles City.
+In their first game of the bubble, Pogoy erupted for a career-high 45 points (21 in the first half) with 10 threes (which tied his career-high and the franchise record for most threes made by a local) to get their first win 100–95.
 In the next game, his teammate Bobby Ray Parks Jr. scored 40 points against the Terrafirma Dyip, making him and Pogoy the first teammates in 30 years to score 40 points one after the other.
-He injured his left ankle in the 3rd game, but showed no signs of injury in the next game as he scored 30 points, 5 rebounds, 2 assists, and a block.
+He injured his left ankle in the third game, but showed no signs of injury in the next game as he scored 30 points, five rebounds, two assists, and a block.
 He earned the first PBA Bubble Player of the Week.
-TNT was able to win 5 straight games before losing their first game against NLEX.
-They eventually made the playoffs as a 3rd seed.
+TNT was able to win five straight games before losing their first game against NLEX.
+They eventually made the playoffs as a third seed.
 He scored 34 points in a quarterfinals win against the Alaska Aces.
-In the semis, they were able to eliminate Phoenix in five games, making it to the Finals.
-In the Finals, Pogoy scored 19 points and 38 in the first two losses to Ginebra.
+In the semis, they were able to eliminate Phoenix in five games, making it to the finals.
+In the finals, Pogoy scored 19 points and 38 in the first two losses to Ginebra.
 In Game 3, he top-scored for his team with 18 points to get their first win in the Finals.
 In Game 4, he scored 34 points in a losing effort as Ginebra took a 3–1 lead.
 In the last game, he scored 23 points as Ginebra won the championship.
-Pogoy was nominated for Best Player of the Conference, but lost to Stanley Pringle.
+Pogoy was nominated for Best Player of the Conference but lost to Stanley Pringle.